devils-angel/HackUTDGoldie/README.md

-# HackUTDGoldie – Loan Orchestration Platform
+# OnBoardIQ – Loan Orchestration Platform
+OnBoardIQ is a secure and intelligent onboarding platform designed for financial institutions built during HackUTD2025.
+It streamlines client and vendor onboarding with AI-powered features, and comprehensive compliance tools.

 This repo contains: